 - Expand Management > Maintenance and right click on Maintenance and select Maintenance Plan Wizard.

 - The SQL Server Maintenance Plan Wizard window opens.
 Click Next.

 - Enter a Name for the Maintenance Plan.
 In this example, will set up a recurring daily plan at midnight.

 - Select Single schedule for the entire plan or no schedule and click Change to set up a schedule.

 - In the Schedule Job Properties window, set the schedule type to Recurring.

-- Set the frequency to Daily at 1 time a day.
+- Choose a frequency that is appropriate to the rate of change in your data.
+For example, set the frequency to Daily at 1 time a day.

 - Set the Start date to today's date.